andersmurphy/andersmurphy-blog/resources/posts/2019-11-17-clojure-manipulating-html-and-xml-with-zippers.md

 ### A quick overview of zippers

-This articles isn't intended as an thorough guide to zippers but rather to illustrate how useful they can be.

-In this example we will scrape an RSS feed, generate some HTML and then inject it into an existing HTML page replacing part of the original content.
-But first lets go over some zipper fundamentals.

 Lets start by requiring the `clojure.xml` for parsing XML and `clojure.zip` for zipper functions.

 ```clojure